Back

 1. Updated current information

-If you can quickly assess the situation based on the dashboard data and make changes to get to the desired result, then the screen works as it should and pulls it off.
+If you can quickly assess the situation based on the dashboard data and make changes to achieve the desired result, then the screen works as it should, and pulls it off.

 2. Well-balanced UI UX design elements